Stage commander, in stage marshal and radio

 Dave is a recent addition to BMSC, he has been SC on WRGB and is now reaffirming his knowledge of timing, he does stage set up and timing and recently was SC on the Pendragon.
 Dave usually carries chief marshal roles on the Malcolm Wilson and other Cumbrian based events.

 Neil has been stage commander on events including Jim Clark and he carries out radio coordinator roles as well as radio and timing duties.
 For 6 years he was the WRGB staffing officer.
-These days he concentrates his time on CR3 a motor sport SSU (fast response vehicle) Neil was also one of the main collaborators on Motorsport UK training for Isle of Man and his role as an trainer.
+These days he concentrates his time on Corsair rescue unit, he is the crew chief, this is the first UK CQC dedicated rescue unit Covid compliant .
+Neil was also one of the main collaborators on Motorsport UK training for Isle of Man and his role as an trainer.

 Radio and timing